khussell/bamazon/README.md

 ## What you will need?

-You will need to clone this repo, set up your own package.json, install npm packages for mysql, inquirer, console.table, and in mysql workbench paste the info in bamazon.sql.
+You will need to clone this repo, set up your own package.json, install npm packages for mysql, inquirer, console.table, and in mysql workbench paste the info from bamazon.sql.

 ## What was used to make this app?